QSG-Group/WISH/README.md

 plink --file \<ped file basename\> --linear --o \<output basename\>

-The computed p-values can be used in R as filter.
+The computed p-values can be used in later steps as filter.

 ***Loading data into R***